polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/building-an-event-based-off-chain-storage.md

 ---
 title: "Building an event based off-chain storage"
 ---
-In [part 1 of the guide](https://docs.substrate.dev/v1.0.0/docs/building-the-substrate-tcr-runtime), we built the TCR runtime using the Substrate framework.
-In [part 3](), we built a simple UI to interact with the Substrate TCR runtime.
+This is Part 4 of the guide [Building a Token Curated Registry DAppChain on Substrate](introduction.md).
+In [part 1](building-the-substrate-tcr-runtime.md), we implemented a substrate runtime module for a TCR.
+In [part 2](unit-testing-the-tcr-runtime-module.md), we wrote unit tests for our runtime.
+In [part 3](building-a-ui-for-the-tcr-runtime.md), we built a simple UI to interact with the Substrate TCR runtime.
 In this part, we will look at how we can further optimize our TCR DAppChain solution by building an off-chain storage.

 ## Purpose